Do email policies apply to me?

 Yes, you will be able to request an exception to allow you to forward email between your Berkeley email account and a University of California-managed lab.
 However, please be aware that messages forwarded from your UC Berkeley email account to a national lab email account will lose the privacy protections granted by the UC Electronic Communications Policy.
 Further information about service changes in support of this policy will be forthcoming.
 We are still developing an exception request process, but you can let us know here if you would like to be contacted when more information is available.

-We advise against forwarding your personal email to your bMail account for many reasons.
+We strongly advise against forwarding your personal email to your bMail account for many reasons.
 If a Berkeley employee receives a Public Records Act Request or a Freedom of Information Act Request, the contents of their bMail account, including personal emails forwarded to it, are subject to review.
 In addition, Google no longer offers UC Berkeley unlimited storage.
 Berkeley’s Google accounts (including bMail) are currently limited to 150 GB.

 I want to forward some, or all, of my Berkeley email to my personal email while I’m on leave.
 Is that ok?